QAInsights/Do-Not-Say-Non-Functional/README.md

 Merriam Dictionary's definition of `non-functional`:
 > having no function : serving or performing no useful purpose

 ## Background
 "Functional" is relative to the goal you're trying to achieve.
 If your software product is a standalone desktop application, then performance testing might not be "functional" for that purpose, but for a SaaS application running in the cloud serving thousands if not millions of clients simultaneously, then performance becomes critical, not only functional.
-In the same sense that selenium tests are not functional for a cli tool or a web-server etc.
+In the same sense that Selenium tests are not functional for a CLI tool or a web-server etc.

-Therefore, the categorization of for example selenium tests being "functional" while performance testing is "non-functional" is somewhat arbitrary and creates a lot of confusion.
+Therefore, the categorization of Selenium tests being "functional" while performance testing is "non-functional" is somewhat arbitrary and creates a lot of confusion.

 # Rationale